ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 Rattraper un mauvais parsing:
   * who is the president of the United states of america
   * Where is the ENS of Lyon? (merge car majuscule?)
+  * Who is Vlad the Impaler?
+  * What country made the Statue of Liberty?
+  * What is the motto for the Boy Scouts?
+(NER)
+  * Who is Vlad the Impaler?

 Good:
   * Who is the United States president